wcko87/bms-checklist/index.md

 This is a list of things to look out for when making / before submitting a BMS to an event.
 There are many common pitfalls that I think can be easily avoided if you know what to look out for.

+Note: SayakaIsBaka has created an [automated checker](https://sayakaisbaka.github.io/bms-auditor) that checks for some of the errors covered in this checklist.

 # During BMS Production

 ### Encode BMS files in SHIFT-JIS